 After 5 years of study and research, Kardak announced a magic special no one had ever seen before: He would travel through dimensions on live TV.
 The day of the event arrived and Kardak opened a portal into another dimension.
 Wearing a camera, he traversed through showing people the Hellish dimension.
 Suddenly, a primal shadowed demoness fell upon the Mystic.
 The demoness had a large tattoo on his chest.
 One quick strike against his head and Kardak fell back into our world, the door closed.

 Kardak’s ratings were a smash.
 He was back in the limelight again.
-The only evidence of the attack, a long vertical scar across his forehead.
-As he was sleeping one night, he dreamed of a murder.
+The only evidence of the attack, along vertical scar across his forehead.
+As he was sleeping one night, he dreamed of murder.
 He saw the demoness that attacked him, murders someone.
 The next day, he saw the victim of the murder on T.V.
 Around the same time, Kardak was suffering from frequent migraines.
 Over the next two months, he would dream of the attacks, only to awake and find that the dreams were premonitions.

 The next night fell like the rest and John wearily dragged himself to bed.
-Sleep became a fight with his wakened conscious as he saw the demon going to murder another person.
+Sleep became a fight with his wakened consciousness as he saw the demon going to murder another person.
 This time, Kardak loosed the grip of fear and screamed NO! at the demoness.
 As he did, he felt his head explode as a bright light burst forth and obliterated the demon.
-As he stood there in amazement he looked into a mirror that the demon was standing in front of…there he saw his reflection, with a third eye in his forehead where his scar used to be.
+As he stood there in amazement he looked into a mirror that the demon was standing in front of…there he saw his reflection, with the third eye in his forehead where his scar used to be.

 John woke in a panic, he rushed to the bathroom to check his forehead and only saw a scar.
 Then he raced downstairs and turned on the TV to see if anyone was murdered.
 There was a news story….but not the one he expected.
 The killer had been caught and was in a coma at the hospital.
 An elderly couple awoke to a bright flash of light in their bedroom.
 They saw one man disappear and one man left lying on the floor.
 When they showed the picture of the killer, he had the demoness’ tattoo engraved on his forehead.

 John knew this wouldn’t be the last of it.
-He got in touch with the FBI and was put in contact with Agent Nevada Jones, the great great granddaughter of the Texas Marshall by the same name.
+He got in touch with the FBI and was put in contact with Agent Nevada Jones, the great great-granddaughter of the Texas Marshall by the same name.
 She too was not entirely sure that the comatose suspect was responsible for all the murders.
 There was evidence of more murders, abductions, and other crimes that she believed were connected to a cult called the Cult of the Black Witch.
 She formed a special investigations squad within the bureau consisting of herself, Kardak, and agents; Lorna Delroy, Tom Troy, and Delilah Monico.
 Together, they investigate crimes more mysterious and dark than the normal as the Major Yeomanry of Strategic Tactical Intelligence Command: Kardak and the M.Y.S.T.I.C.!

-Because of Kardak’s trip to an extra dimensional universe, he gained telepathy, telekinesis, astral projection and telemetry.
+Because of Kardak’s trip to an extra-dimensional universe, he gained telepathy, telekinesis, astral projection, and telemetry.

 James Prince was a civil rights freedom fighter in the 60s.
 As a black man in Atlanta, he was targeted by the racist attitudes of the day.
 After a rather intense encounter at a diner, Prince walked home.
 On the way home, he was confronted by several men from the diner.
 Prince was found the next day, hung from a tree.